3 Easy Ways To Get To “No” Faster And Radically Improve Your Sales Results

-How long should you let a prospect “think about it” before they make a decision about your proposal?
-It’s a question I once asked from a junior member of our sales team.
+How long should you let a prospect “think about it” before they make a decision about your sales proposal?
+It’s a question I once asked a junior member of our sales team.
 His answer was short, and interestingly precise: “one week.”

 Why would you wait one week?
 And why not three days, or a month while we’re at it?
 Truth be told, there’s no point in attaching a number to this sort of waiting game.
 And that’s because of one reason.